 Do I have antique furniture in my own home?

 That too much of a good thing applies here.

-All traditional, antiques, modern, contemporary, urban, farmhouse, modern farmhouse, coastal, or bohemian makes the decor style of the Jack or Jill decorista a tad too tedious.
+All traditional, modern, contemporary, urban, farmhouse, coastal or bohemian makes the decor style of the Jack or Jill decorista a tad too tedious.

 Where’s the chic in that?